Guide to Rolling Budgets: How To, Pros & Cons, Examples

 The terms rolling budgets and continuous budgets are used interchangeably.

 While rolling and continuous budgets are synonymous, they differ from traditional budgets quite a bit.
-While most conventional budgets are static plans updated on an annual basis, a rolling strategy is regularly updated during the designated budgeting period.
+While most conventional types of budgets are static plans updated on an annual basis, a rolling strategy is regularly updated during the designated budgeting period.
 In that way, rolling budgets are a lot more dynamic and flexible as compared to traditional budgets (which tend to be more rigid/fixed).

 Advantages of Rolling Budgets